prkumar/uplink/README.rst

     Of course our first reaction when consuming HTTP resources in Python is to reach for requests.
 But for *structured* APIs, we often want more than ad-hoc calls to requests.
-We want a client-side API for our apps. uplink is the quickest and simplest way to build just that client-side API.
+We want a client-side API for our apps.
+Uplink is the quickest and simplest way to build just that client-side API.
     Highly recommended.